rtsuzaki/online-vending-machine/README.md

 1. First, clone this repo.
 2. Install dependences by running `npm install` inside this repo
 3. Next, create a new postgres user by performing the following (note: this is required so login information matches):
-  - In terminal, run `psql postgres`
+  - In terminal, run `psql postgres`.
+You will now be inside psql (Be sure to include the semi colons when running the code below).
-  - You will now be inside psql and will next create the new user.
-Run `DROP USER IF EXISTS me;`
+  - Run `DROP USER IF EXISTS me;`
   - Run `CREATE ROLE me WITH LOGIN PASSWORD 'password';`
   - Run `ALTER ROLE me CREATEDB;`
 4. Next, in a new terminal window go to the root of this repo